decaf-dev/vaultexplorer.com/docs/views/grid.md

 ## Link

-When you have a URL property in the frontmatter and have configured the [URL property](/docs/settings/#url-property) setting, a link button will appear in the grid card.
+When you have a URL property and have configured the [URL property](/docs/settings/#url-property) setting, a link button will appear in the grid card.
 Clicking the link will open the URL in a new browser tab.

 ```markdown
 ---